 If you’re struggling to cope or if you are already at risk of missing bills, don't be afraid to ask for help both from a professional and from people closest to you.
 And even if friends or family members aren’t in a position to help you financially, they might provide support and ideas on the next steps.

 Many student loans offer an automatic grace period of at least six months before payments are due.
 But in a soft economy, six months of unemployment can pass quickly, and some students have been frustrated by slow approval processes for the income-driven repayment plan.

 Start brainstorming now about what you’ll do if you still don’t have a permanent job lined up by the time your first payment is due.
 You want to avoid student loan default through nonpayment.
 “It’s better to gain a deferment or forbearance than to default,” Kantrowitz said.
 “Once you default, you lose options.”

 Unlike a deferment or a student loan forbearance, defaulting on your student loan altogether could also cost you a lot of money over time by wrecking your credit score and garnishing your wages.

-Whether you have federal or private loans, reach out to the loan servicer to find out what they can offer.
+Whether you have federal or private loans, reach out to your loan servicer to find out what they can offer when you're facing financial hardship.
 “Call them.
 Email them.
-Let them know your situation,” Kantrowitz says.
-Negotiate by asking “How can you help me?” and pushing back to see if you can get something better.
+Let them know your situation,” Kantrowitz said.

 If you refinance your student loans with a private lender to take advantage of ultra-low interest rates, you give up federal consumer protections and benefits, such as income-based repayment and public service loan forgiveness.